orbeon/orbeon-forms-doc/Form-Runner-~-Configuration-properties-~-Persistence.md

 The `versioning` property specifies whether versioning is supported.

 If `true`, Form Runner assumes that versioning is supported by the provider implementation.

+This is used as follows (confirmed for Orbeon Forms 4.5 to 4.10):

+- At form publishing time, Form Builder proposes the option to overwrite the existing published form definition, or to create a new version.

 ```xml
 <property